of the Professional Photographers of Los Angeles County

 The Fundraising Co-Chair shall assist the Fundraising Director in his or her duties.

 New budget items or proposed increases in existing budget items will not be transferred or pulled from other existing line or budget items.
 New or proposed increases will be made as negative or in-the-red line items to more accurately reflect future budgetary needs.
-Funds for new budget items or increases in existing line items should be verified to exist in other line items, or be paid for by corresponding increases in estimated income.
+Funds for new budget items or increases in existing line items should be verified to exist in other line items or be paid for by corresponding increases in estimated income.

 All reimbursable expenses must be submitted to the Treasurer within 90 days of the expenditure to insure payment.
 Detailed receipts or vouchers must accompany all Reimbursement Request Forms, without which, no payment will be made.

-All expenses exceeding the amount allotted by the budget must have the consent of the Board of Directors before being committed, except that expenses up to 10% over the allotted a mount maybe approved on an emergency basis provided the PPLAC President and/or Treasurer have been contacted and have given approval.
+All expenses exceeding the amount allotted by the budget must have the consent of the Board of Directors before being committed, except those expenses up to 10% over the allotted a mount maybe approved on an emergency basis provided the PPLAC President and/or Treasurer have been contacted and have given approval.

 The funds for all PPLAC committees shall be maintained in the account of PPLAC unless otherwise directed by the Board or established by the bylaws of the corporation.